fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 Code Generation Setup
 =====================

-In order to generate LLVM IR, we want some simple setup to get started.
+In order to generate LLVM IR, we want some simple setup to getValue started.
 First we define virtual code generation (codegen) methods in each AST
 class: